 All index annuities guarantee the rate of participation in the index annuity for a full year.
 Typically, an index annuity will guarantee index participation for one year at a time and declare the new index participation on the policy anniversary for the next year.
 Some index annuities lock-in all of the initial participation elements for two years, three years, or even for the entire penalty period of the annuity.

 The amount of index participation may be expressed in many different ways.
-Some index annuities state that you will receive a stated percentage of any calculated index gains over the periods; others may give you all of the calculated index gain up to a certain interest ceiling or cap; others may use averaging or other variations.
+Some index annuities state you will receive a stated percentage of any calculated index gains over the periods, others may give you all the calculated index gain up to a certain interest ceiling or cap, others may use averaging or other variations.
 No index-link method is good or bad and any method can be the winner in a given period.
 The key is understanding how it works.
 If you cannot understand the method, do not get the annuity.

-A fixed annuity guarantees to credit a minimum yield and that’s what makes a fixed annuity a fixed annuity instead of an investment.
-In the case of an index annuity, the minimum guarantee is usually structured to simply protect the premium and perhaps pay back a few extra bucks, rather than crediting a minimum interest rate each year
+A fixed annuity guarantees to credit a minimum yield and that is what makes a fixed annuity a fixed annuity instead of an investment.
+In the case of an index annuity the minimum guarantee is usually structured to simply protect the premium and perhaps pay back a few extra bucks, rather than crediting a minimum interest rate each year.

 “Lifetime Income Benefit Riders” are known by a variety of terms.
 Some companies refer to these products as “Guaranteed Income Withdrawal Benefits,” The bottom line: This rider, unlike annuitization allows the annuitant to take a lifetime income from the annuity without losing control of this retirement asset.
 In short, you can stop and start at any time and the account value can continue to grow.
 The Lifetime Income Rider assures the annuitant that he/she will never run out of money or live too long.
 These payouts can provide “single life income” or “joint lifetime income.”